The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

-\begin{cor} Let $\mathcal E$ be a vector bundle over a semistable curve $C$. $\mathcal E$ is strictly positive if and only if there exists $n$ big enough such that the vector bundle $\mt E(n)$ is generated by global sections and the induced morphism in the Grassmannian $C\to Gr(H^0(C,\mathcal E(n)),r)$ is a closed embedding. \end{cor}
+\begin{prop} Let $\mathcal E$ be a vector bundle over a semistable curve $C$. $\mathcal E$ is strictly positive if and only if there exists $n$ big enough such that the vector bundle $\mt E(n)$ is generated by global sections and the induced morphism in the Grassmannian $C\to Gr(H^0(C,\mathcal E(n)),r)$ is a closed embedding. \end{prop}